JOIN THE MOVEMENT

 Local advocacy is most effective.
 Here's how to get started:

-1. Find your core team: Recruit 3-5 committed individuals who share your concern about transparency.
+1. Recruit 3-5 committed individuals who share your concern about transparency.

-2. Research your situation: Is your area already encrypted?
-Is encryption being considered?
-What's the timeline?
+2. Research your situation: is your area already encrypted, is encryption being considered, and what's the timeline?

-4. Establish regular meetings: Weekly or biweekly coordination keeps momentum going.
+4. Schedule weekly or biweekly coordination meetings to keep momentum going.

-5. Create a communication plan: Email list, group chat, and social media presence.
+5. Create a communication plan with an email list, group chat, and social media presence.

 View campaign timeline